afrael/manager-readme/README.md

 ## Work/Life Balance

-I highly value work/life balance for both myself and you, as long as we accomplishming our goals and hitting our targets, all is well.
+I highly value work/life balance for both myself and you, as long as we're accomplishing our goals and hitting our targets, all is well.
 I do not expect communication outside of regular hours.
 I refrain from responding to emails or direct messages during off-hours and do not expect you to do so either, except in emergencies.